Buoyy/BuoyyVoxel/README.md

 ### World
 - `Block` and `Chunk` definitions
-- Chunk meshing algorithm for drawing chunk with one draw call (No naive meshing yet)
+- Naive meshing algorithm for creating mesh for chunks
 ---

 ## How to build and run?